RobbinLawHTMLCSS/html-css-1-demos/a-environment-setup/docs/vscode-features-extensions.md

 **Download from Extensions Market Place**

-- Markdown All in One by Yu Zhang - preview .md files
+- Markdown All in One by Yu Zhang - preview .md files DEPRECATED
 - PDF Preview by Analytic Signal Limited
 - Material Icon Theme by Philipp Kief - Icon Theme
 - One Dark Pro by binaryify - Color Theme